tyrelmarx/AndroidJavaProject/README.md

 #
 Android app that saves data in an SQLite database.
-The application is used to track coleage classes and set notifications.
+The application is used to track college classes and set notifications.